-Our route starts at Otagi Nenbutsu-ji, a unique temple with hundreds of sculptured stone Buddhas, which we access by a short taxi ride from Arashiyama Station.
+Our route starts at Otagi Nenbutsu-ji, a unique temple with hundreds of sculptured stone Buddhas, which we access by a short taxi ride (max: 4 passengers per taxi) from Arashiyama Station.
 Then we walk gradually downhill via several quiet temples with beautiful gardens and bamboo forests.

 Along the way, you’ll also pass a poet’s hut where Basho penned a famous haiku and visit Okochi-Sanso Villa, one of the most superb houses and gardens in all of Kyoto.
 Then, we walk through the Bamboo Forest and return back to Arashiyama Station via Tenryu-ji Zen Temple garden.
 Time permitting, we finish with a brief stroll along the banks of the Hozu-gawa River.

 Note: If the taxis are not available to reach Otagi Nenbutsu-ji from the station on busy days, the guide will consider other routes to allow for the best experience.

 This walk takes around four hours and can be done by anyone in moderately good physical condition.